bandit412/DBL_A_Web/README.md

 Python/Flask Web Application

 ## Development
-This is a development project to recrete an ASP.NET web app;ication in Python.Flaskm with a PostgreSQL database backend.
+This is a development project to recrete an ASP.NET web application in Python/Flask with a PostgreSQL database backend.